ietf-teep/architecture/draft-ietf-teep-architecture.md

 informative:
   RFC6024:
+  I-D.ietf-rats-architecture:
   I-D.ietf-suit-manifest:
   I-D.ietf-teep-otrp-over-http:
   RFC7696:
   GPTEE:
     author:
-      org: Global Platform
+      org: GlobalPlatform
     title: "GlobalPlatform Device Technology: TEE System Architecture, v1.1"
     date: 2017-01
     target: https://globalplatform.org/specs-library/tee-system-architecture-v1-1/
     seriesinfo:
-      Global Platform: GPD_SPE_009
+      GlobalPlatform: GPD_SPE_009

 --- abstract

-A Trusted Execution Environment (TEE) is an environment that enforces that only authorized code can execute with that environment, and that any data used by such code cannot be read or tampered with by any code outside that environment.
+A Trusted Execution Environment (TEE) is an environment that enforces that only authorized code can execute within that environment, and that any data used by such code cannot be read or tampered with by any code outside that environment.
-This architecture document motivates the design and standardization of a protocol for managing the lifecycle of trusted applications running inside a TEE.
+This architecture document motivates the design and standardization of a protocol for managing the lifecycle of trusted applications running inside such a TEE.

 --- middle

 #  Introduction
-Applications executing in a device are exposed to many different attacks intended to compromise the execution of the application, or reveal the data upon which those applications are operating.
+Applications executing in a device are exposed to many different attacks intended to compromise the execution of the application or reveal the data upon which those applications are operating.
 These attacks increase with the number of other applications on the device, with such other applications coming from potentially untrustworthy sources.
-The potential for attacks further increase with the complexity of features and applications on devices, and the unintended interactions among those features and applications.
+The potential for attacks further increases with the complexity of features and applications on devices, and the unintended interactions among those features and applications.
 The danger of attacks on a system increases as the sensitivity of the applications or data on the device increases.